 Your CHD may put you at risk for infective endocarditis.
 Bacteria can destroy heart valves and spread infection to other major organs in the body.
 The most common source of bacteria is our mouths, especially the teeth and gums.
 Your dentist should know about your heart defect so they can give you advice on how to maintain good oral hygiene with regular brushing and flossing.

-If you have previously had endocarditis, have an artificial heart valve or a prosthesis, or have cyanotic disease, you have a higher risk of infective endocarditis than the regular population.
+If you previously had endocarditis, have an artificial heart valve or a prosthesis, or have cyanotic disease, you have a higher risk of infective endocarditis than the regular population.
 You should be prescribed antibiotics before certain types of surgery or other procedures, including dental cleanings and some other dental work.
 If you aren’t sure if you should take antibiotics, talk to your cardiologist, your dentist or the doctor who will be doing the procedure.

 Common symptoms of endocarditis include: